softflow24/data-river/CONTRIBUTING.md

 To contribute to **Data-river**, follow these steps to get the project running locally on your machine:

 1. **Fork the repository**:
-   Visit the Zap repository and click the "Fork" button to create your own copy.
+   Visit the Data-River repository and click the "Fork" button to create your own copy.

 2. **Clone the fork**:
    Clone your forked repository to your local machine: